“At Ashbury Cosmetics we have successfully provided thousands of people with the extra help needed to sculpt and slim their figure.”

 Meet the Team

 The team at Ashbury Cosmetics are a group of highly experienced professionals.
 They are passionate about achieving the results you desire.
-Our experienced doctors, Dr Chen and Dr Boyle, have been performing cosmetic and laser surgery for the last 20 years in Australia.
+Our experienced doctor, Dr Scarlett, has been performing cosmetic and laser surgery for the last 20 years in Australia.
 They believe in attention to detail and always strives for a result that both he and the patient are satisfied with.

 Liposuction has become less invasive with reduced risk of side effects